Deaf students in a theatre rehearsal room reading scripts with a teaching artist

 • Advise on Deaf culture, theatre, humor, access, and student dignity.

-4-6 hrs / week paid part-time pilot-first
+4-6 hrs / week advisor-led pilot-first

 Small enough to launch.
 Strong enough to prove.